fan-zhang-sv/fan-zhang-sv/README.md

 My name is Felix Zhang. 👦🏻

-I do mobile 📱 ⌚️ and front-end 🖥 engineering.
-(I mostly use SwiftUI & React)
+I do front-end 🖥 and mobile 📱 ⌚️ engineering.
+(I mostly use React, RN, and SwiftUI)

 ### Find me on 📱